 When a doctor tells you your baby is “sunny-side up,” it may not mean what you think it does.
 This actually means that your baby is in occiput posterior presentation.
-Now you’re probably wondering what that means, but don’t worry, the Dolt, Thompson, Shepherd & Conway, PSC team has you covered.
+Now you’re probably wondering what that means, but don’t worry, the skilled team of Louisville birth injury lawyers at Dolt, Thompson, Shepherd & Conway, PSC has you covered.

 Occiput Posterior Presentation

 When a baby is in occiput posterior presentation, it means a baby’s head is down but facing their mother’s front rather than back.
 This is actually one of the most common abnormal positions a baby can be in, but it does present some dangers for both the baby and its mother.

 In order to reduce the risk of hemorrhages and prolonged birth, a doctor will attempt to put the baby into the proper position manually.
 This can only be done once the mother is fully dilated.
 After being rotated, the doctor will wait for a few more contractions to determine if the baby is able to move into a face-down position.
 However, this doesn’t work for every mother, but it is important to note that this method has reduced the need for a c-section.

 If a baby is presenting face-up at birth, a mother can face many dangers.
 Not only are they required to push longer, but they are at higher risk of postpartum hemorrhage.
 On top of that, mothers whose babies are in occiput posterior presentation are at higher risk of having an emergency c-section.

 Contact Our Birth Injury Team